-Item Summary Further Information C Benefits and Risks (cont'd) What are the key risks to the Company? (cont'd) • Future market acceptance: Including NOX66 not finding market acceptance and the inability of the Company to manufacture NOX66 at a sufficient quantity at an acceptable cost to be profitable.
-Section 3 • Competition: Including the substantial competition faced by the Company in the biotechnology and medical technology industries and that the Company's services, expertise and product may be rendered obsolete or uneconomical by advances or entirely different approached developed by its competitors. • Manufacturing/production risk: Including the Company not having previously manufactured NOX66 on a large scale, delays occurring in the manufacture and production of NOX66 and NOX66 failing to meet quality assurance standards. • Trade secrets: Including the Company's protective measures not being sufficient to protect its trade secrets and that others may independently develop the same or similar technology or gain access to trade secrets. • Intellectual property rights: The NOX66 technology is the subject of a number of provisional patent applications.
-There is no guarantee that patents based on these applications and all of their claims will be granted. • Third party intellectual property infringement claims: Also, idronoxil is the subject of patents owned by others relating to various uses including use as an anti-cancer agent.
-While Noxopharm is pursuing clinical development and commercialisation strategies that it believes will minimise the risk of patent infringement, there can be no certainty that there will not be action taken by a second party against the Company, although the Company is prepared to defend its position in a forthright manner if required.
-Further there can be no guarantee that competitors will not seek to claim an interest in the intellectual property with a view to seeking a commercial benefit from the Company. • Litigation risks: Including the Company being exposed to litigation arising from contractual disputes, occupational health and safety claims and employee claims. • Product liability: Including that unforeseen adverse events or manufacturing defects arise that expose the company to product liability claims in litigation and the potential removal of any regulatory approval obtained. • International agreements: Including the Company scope for the change in contract law, property law and intellectual in developing foreign jurisdictions that may affect the Company's ability to carry on its business including the enforceability of contractual arrangements. • Additional capital requirements: Including the Company requiring additional capital to complete its stated objectives, altering its funding strategy and the dilution of shareholdings arising from the further issue of capital. • Licensing: Including the Company either not obtaining any license that it may require in the future or that any such licensing agreements entered into by the Company are terminated for reasons beyond the Company's control. • Unforeseen expenditure: Including that the Company will not be able to enter into contracts on commercially acceptable terms to conduct its business or source suppliers.
+Item Summary Further Information C Benefits and Risks ; (cont'd) What are the key risks to the Company? (cont'd) • Future market acceptance: Including NOX66 not finding market acceptance and the inability of the Company to manufacture NOX66 at a sufficient quantity at an acceptable cost to be profitable.
+Section 3 • Competition: Including the substantial competition faced by the Company in the biotechnology and medical technology industries and that the Company's services, expertise and product may be rendered obsolete or uneconomical by advances or entirely different approached developed by its competitors. • Manufacturing/production risk: Including the Company not having previously manufactured NOX66 on a large scale, delays occurring in the manufacture and production of NOX66 and NOX66 failing to meet quality assurance standards. • Trade secrets: Including the Company's protective measures not being sufficient to protect its trade secrets and that others may independently develop the same or similar technology or gain access to trade secrets. • Intellectual property rights: The Company does not hold any patents and has only made provisional patent applications relating to the NOX66 concept including that it is an innovative dosage formulation of idronoxil.
+There is no guarantee that patents based on these applications and all of their claims will be granted, or if granted will adequately protect the Company's IP or prevent competition.
+As idronoxil is an existing drug, the Company will not obtain exclusivity to idronoxil itself. • Third party intellectual property infringement claims: Idronoxil as an existing drug is the subject of patents owned by others relating to various uses including use as an anti-cancer agent.
+To the extent of publicly available information, it is not idronoxil itself, but uses, which are the subject of third parties' patents.
+While Noxopharm is pursuing clinical development and commercialisation strategies that it believes will minimise the risk of patent infringement, there can be no certainty that there will not be action taken by a third party against the Company, although the Company is prepared to defend its position in a forthright manner if required.
+Further there can be no guarantee that competitors will not seek to claim an interest in the Company's intellectual property with a view to seeking a commercial benefit from the Company. • Litigation risks: Including the Company being exposed to litigation arising from contractual disputes, occupational health and safety claims and employee claims. • Product liability: Including that unforeseen adverse events or manufacturing defects arise that expose the company to product liability claims in litigation and the potential removal of any regulatory approval obtained. • International agreements: Including the Company scope for the change in contract law, property law and intellectual in developing foreign jurisdictions that may affect the Company's ability to carry on its business including the enforceability of contractual arrangements.
+Additional capital requirements: Including the Company requiring additional capital to complete its stated objectives, altering its funding strategy and the dilution of shareholdings arising from the further issue of capital. • Licensing: Including the Company either not obtaining any license that it may require in the future or that any such licensing agreements entered into by the Company are terminated for reasons beyond the Company's control. • Unforeseen expenditure: Including that the Company will not be able to enter into contracts on commercially acceptable terms to conduct its business or source suppliers.